Skip to content

 pass

-Ask the agent to create a a table and then follow up with questions about it:
+Ask the agent to create a table and then follow up with questions about it:

 from agex import Versioned